OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-4/README.md

 aws configure --profile Terraform
 ```

-**Note** add flag `profile` to the command is to give this profile a name and to refrain from using it as a default profile.
-The profile flag is very handy, especially if you have multiple profile configured. **BuildArtifact**.
+**Note:** adding flag `profile` to the command is to give this profile a name and to refrain from using it as a default profile.
+The profile flag is very handy, especially if you have multiple profile configured.

 ---
 <br />